rust-lang/book/src/ch11-03-test-organization.md

 Listing 11-12) and then a summary line for the unit tests.

-The integration tests section starts with the line `Running target/debug/deps/integration_test-1082c4b063a8fbe6` (the hash at the end of your output will be different).
+The integration tests section starts with the line `Running tests/integration_test.rs`.
 Next, there is a line for each test function in that integration test and a summary line for the results of the integration test just before the `Doc-tests adder` section starts.

-Similarly to how adding more unit test functions adds more result lines to the unit tests section, adding more test functions to the integration test file adds more result lines to this integration test file’s section.
 Each integration test file has its own section, so if we add more files in the *tests* directory, there will be more integration test sections.

 We can still run a particular integration test function by specifying the test